zaman13/fluorescence-image-sequence-analysis/README.md

 # Features
 - Can handle multiple objects in a frame
+- Can dynamically adjust the mask every frame to account for object drift

 # Sample Output
 The following figure shows the average fluorescence intensity vs time plot.
 A time series image set containing multiple beads is used as the input data.